-- 55.1 Once the debate on a motion has concluded, the mover of a motion has a closing comment to matters raised during debate. - 55.2 In exercising the closing comment, the mover of a motion must not introduce new information into their response. - 55.3 This closing comment does not extend to the seconder of a motion, or the mover or seconder of an amendment.
+- Once the debate on a motion has concluded, the mover of a motion that was opposed, has a right of reply to matters raised during debate. - If no Councillor has spoken against the motion, the mover does not have a right of reply. - In exercising the right of reply, the mover of a motion must not introduce new information into their response. - 55.4 This right of reply does not extend to the seconder of a motion, or the mover or seconder of an amendment.